FeGroders/pronounce/README.md

 #or
 $ yarn

-#To run locally in development mode with live reload:
+# To run the backend server
 $ npm run dev
+#or
+$ yarn dev

+#To run the front end locally in development mode with live reload:
+$ npm run front
 # or
-$ yarn dev
+$ yarn front

 #To see the results locally in production mode:
 $ npm run build